clemlatz/cheatsheets/React.md

 ## Refs

-**Refs** allow to reference elements like form linputs in a Component from anywhere within the class scope.
+**Refs** allow to reference elements like form inputs in a Component from anywhere within the class scope.

 A `BookForm` component will handle adding new books, and will live inside the